slatedocs/slate/source/includes/_php.md

 # PHP Agent

 Scout's PHP agent supports many popular libraries to instrument middleware, request times, SQL queries, and more.
-The base package is called `scoutapp/scoutapm-php`, and laravel instrumentation is in the `scoutapp/scoutapm-laravel`.
+The base package is called `scoutapp/scout-apm-php`, and Laravel instrumentation is in the `scoutapp/scout-apm-laravel`.
 See our install instructions for more details..

-Source code and issues can be found on our [scoutapm-php](https://github.com/scoutapp/scoutapm-php) GitHub repository.
+Source code and issues can be found on our [scout-apm-php](https://github.com/scoutapp/scout-apm-php) GitHub repository.

 <h2 id="php-requirements">Requirements</h2>

-`scoutapm-php` requires:
+`scout-apm-php` requires:

 * PHP
 * A POSIX operating system, such as Linux or macOS.